 Yes, it’s a village on Mosel river, in the tripoint of Luxembourg, France and Germany that the Schengen area got its name from.
 I love border points like this, especially when no additional documents are needed to visit.

-Nothing to say really, Caribbean countries are really good at making recognizable flags once they drop the Union Jack
+Nothing to say really, Caribbean countries are really good at making recognizable flags once they drop the Union Jack, this one looks very familiar to Tanzania, don't know if it's all connected.

 I know hardly anything about those islands, just a bunch of dull trivias.